Information on COVID-19 for non-UK nationals

 If you have concerns about coronavirus (COVID-19) and expect you will need to take time off work because you or someone you care for or live with is sick or self-isolating, visit the Government's Employment Hub and its pages on sick pay and leave for the latest information on what you’re entitled to.

-Although the Government has taken steps to prevent people who are unable to work due to coronavirus from losing an income, not all of these measures will be available to a person who has leave to remain with the No Recourse to Public Funds ‘NRPF’ condition.
+Although the Government has taken steps to prevent people who are unable to work due to coronavirus from losing an income, not all of these measures will be available to everyone.

 If you / your household are self-isolating following Government guidance, you may be able to get support through the council’s community co-ordination initiative with statutory and community partners.